Presenters: John McElderry, Phuc Hoang

 $OUTDIR/mosdepth_out/Fresh_Frozen $PATH_TO_PRACTICE3/sample_data/Fresh_Frozen/Fresh_Frozen.bam

-• -t is the number of cpus to use
+is the number of cpus to use-b

-• -b is a critical parameter to note; this is an option to restrict coverage calculation to certain parts of the genome, as specified with a BED file
+is a critical parameter to note; this is an option to restrict coverage calculation to certain parts of the genome, as specified with a BED file- finally we specify the name for the report followed by the input sample in the last line, respectively

-The -b option in the mosdepth command is very important to note.
+option in the mosdepth command is very important to note.
 Recall that the samples we analyzed were whole exome sequencing samples, thus it would be misleading to include non-coding regions of the genome in our coverage calculation.
-For that reason we’ve specified a BED interval file with -b to restrict the coverage calculation to only the regions of the exome which we targetted during sequencing.
-The BED file you use must be specific to the kit you use for exome capture prior to sequencing.
+For that reason we’ve specified a BED interval file with -b

 24. Now let’s examine the report in MultiQC by clicking on mosdepth in the table of contents.